 Academic Integrity: I will NOT tolerate cheating or plagiarism of any kind!
 This includes copying stuff off the internet!
 While you're allowed (actually, encouraged) to work together on assignments, you must turn in your own paper, and in your own words!
 The first offense results in a grade of "0" on the assignment and a stern warning.
-Any subsequent offense results in a report filed with the dean's office.
+Any subsequent offense results in a report filed with Student Affairs.